STRUCTURED VIBE CODING

 Without this layer

 Every prompt starts from zero.
-AI reinvents your conventions, contradicts prior architectural decisions, and generates code that works in isolation but breaks the system.
-Pattern drift begins at feature 1.
+AI reinvents your conventions, contradicts prior decisions, and pattern drift begins at feature 1.

 AI Coding Guardrails